Blue Devils vs. Volunteers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Duke vs Tennessee Insights & Trends

-- Four of Blue Devils' past 10 outings have gone over the total.
+- The Blue Devils have hit the over in four of their last 10 contests.

-- Tennessee has a 4-6 record against the spread while going 5-5 overall in its last 10 games.
+- Tennessee is 4-6 against the spread and 5-5 overall in its past 10 contests.

-- Five of the Volunteers' past 10 outings have hit the over.
+- Five of the Volunteers' last 10 games have hit the over.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.